samratabduljalil/AgriCareHub/README.md

   <h1>Agricarehub: Crop Disease Classification and Treatment Website</h1>

-  <p>Agricarehub is a web application designed to empower farmers with the ability to diagnose crop diseases for potato, corn, rice, and wheat, and receive targeted treatment recommendations.
-The user interface is entirely in Bengali to ensure accessibility for farmers in Bangladesh.</p>
+  <p>Agricarehub is an AI-powered web application aimed at empowering farmers by enabling them to diagnose crop diseases for potato, corn, rice, and wheat, and receive personalized treatment recommendations.
+The entire user interface is in Bengali, ensuring accessibility for farmers in Bangladesh.</p>

   <h2>Features</h2>